Project Towards No Drug Abuse

 - Attendance and Student Code Tracking Form

 Use this tool to track student attendance and to maintain the confidentiality of student pre/post data.

 - Tips for Implementing the Project TND Survey

 Click here for a brief list of tips for helping youth feel comfortable and making administration go smoothly.

-Use this tool to record, report, and summarize data from the Project TND Pre/Post Student Surveys and Fidelity Observation Checklists
+Use this tool to record, report, and summarize data from the Project TND Pre/Post Student Surveys and Fidelity Observation Checklists.
+Required for PCCD grantees.

 The Project TND quarterly reporting spreadsheet will summarize data for one year of TND implementation.
 For providers who have multiple years of data it will be important to add those years together in order to create an "aggregate" data report, ie. a report that reflects the total impact and accomplishments of the program.
 Here are two resources for accomplishing that task:

 Sharing your outcomes data early and often during your implementation can increase stakeholder buy in and increase the likelihood that you can sustain the program.
 Here are some tools for achieving that goal.